 The Elevate ALA Award will be awarded at the Association Awards Gala.
 Recipients of the Elevate ALA Award will not be notified in advance of the Association Awards Gala announcement.

-Written submissions and all supporting documentation should be submitted using the entry form and are due by January 2, 2020.
+Written submissions and all supporting documentation should be submitted using the entry form by January 4, 2021.
 Unless otherwise indicated in the submission materials, ALA headquarters staff will use the currently seated chapter president as the primary point of contact for any questions regarding submissions.

 Contact [email protected] with any questions regarding this award.

 Terms and Conditions